50 great albums by queer artists of color

 Yo Majesty: ‘Futuristically Speaking … Never Be Afraid’ (2008)

-Singers and rappers that go by Jwl B, Shunda K, and Shon B form the group known as Yo Majesty—all three identify as lesbian and Christian.
-Even with the latter label, their work is known for being dirty and explicit, with their third album “Futuristically Speaking … Never Be Afraid” certainly having that characteristic.
+Jwl B, Shunda K, and Shon B are the singers and rappers who form the group known as Yo Majesty—all three identify as lesbian and Christian.
+Even with the latter label, their work is known for being dirty and explicit, with their third album, “Futuristically Speaking … Never Be Afraid,” certainly having that characteristic.
 The sound is noticeably electro-funk and punk, a fitting combination for the lyrical content.

 Frank Ocean: ‘Channel Orange’ (2012)

 Beginning work on the album without being signed to a record label, rapper Azealia Banks crafted an album that combined a number of different musical genres, including house, punk, and R&B. Before the album’s release, Banks primarily shared her work through Myspace.
-In the present day, Banks has released several albums, mixtapes, and at this point even has her own record label and online store.
+In the present day, Banks has released several albums and mixtapes and even launched her own record label and online store.

 Kevin Abstract: ‘MTV1987’ (2014)